nrdxp/nrd.sh/content/blog/axiosophism.md

 Apathy, then, is not merely a personal failing.
 It is a structural collaboration with entropy — the one choice the framework categorically identifies as self-defeating.
 Every Master who yields ground, every Sacred institution left undefended, every inquiry silenced by rhetorical consensus accelerates the collapse.

 This war — not one we started, but one entropy ensures will always be fought — can be won through Mastery, vigilance, reason, and the collective defense of what is Sacred.
+And if the framework holds, then the mandate is clear:

 Axiosophy demands swift Justice.